Web scraping: Australia

 In Australia, the Spam Act 2003 outlaws some forms of web harvesting, although this only applies to email addresses.

 India

-Leaving a few cases dealing with IPR infringement, Indian courts have not expressly ruled on the legality of web scraping.
+Besides a few cases dealing with IPR infringement, Indian courts have not expressly ruled on the legality of web scraping.
 However, since all common forms of electronic contracts are enforceable in India, violating the terms of use prohibiting data scraping will be a violation of the contract law.
 It will also violate the Information Technology Act, 2000, which penalizes unauthorized access to a computer resource or extracting data from a computer resource.

 Methods to prevent web scraping

 The administrator of a website can use various measures to stop or slow a bot.
 Some techniques include: